arush-gupta/arush-gupta.github.io/_pages/learning.md

 During this period, I cultivated skills that are crucial for research, including problem-solving, independent learning, and resilience.
 This time allowed me to gain insights into my ability to adapt, embrace uncertainty, and find joy in the process of exploration itself.
 The independence I developed and the challenges I faced have strengthened my resolve to return to academia with a focus on contributing meaningfully to the field.

+## Exploration of Educational Psychology

+During my time away from formal academia, I used the opportunity to refine my critical thinking skills through extensive travel and self-study.
+One of the most impactful areas I explored was research on educational psychology.
+Work on motivation, learning, and the importance of autonomy deeply resonated with my interests in learning algorithms and systems.

+Certain insights on intrinsic motivation and the role of environment in shaping learning strategies have greatly influenced my approach to developing algorithms for autonomous systems.
+This research has allowed me to draw cross-disciplinary connections, enhancing my ability to create more adaptive and resilient systems, a focus I now carry forward into my academic work.